 Spreadsheet of Features

 I will continue to update this spreadsheet as new questions come in.
 I think it’s pretty much complete, but there’s always room for improvement.
 So there you have it!!
 Part 1: Technical Specifications Comparison.
-On the blog next Wednesday, Part 2: Stitch & Threading Comparison.
-Thanks for reading and following along!!
+Thanks for reading and following along to Part 2: Stitch Quality & Threading Comparison!!
 As Always…..